vjohnrs/js-algorithms-implementation/env-setup/README.md

 The strucutre of exploring the concept under each topic is going to be

 Name-of -data-structure-or-algorithm
-* index.js --> core implementation
+* index.js -- core implementation
-* index.test.js --> unit test cases
+* helper.js -- helper functions implementation
-* helper.js --> helper implementation
+* index.test.js --unit test cases